tlemo/darwin/README.md

 ![Key Interfaces](docs/darwin_overview.svg)

-Using these interfaces, the general structure of the evolution driver code is:
-(this evolution loop, with a few minor additions, is provided by the Darwin Framework so we don't have to re-implement it for every experiment)
+Using these interfaces, the general structure of the evolution driver code is illustrated below (this evolution top loop, with a few additions, is provided by the Darwin Framework so we don't have to re-implement it for every new experiment)

 ```cpp
 population->createPrimordialGeneration(population_size);